cocomo29/dataset-separator-GUI/README.md

 a python GUI that separates attributes of a dataset.

-tweak `new` function on line 4 and `dowork` function in line 27 and you are good to go!
+tweak `new` function on line 4 and `dowork` function in line 27 according to your dataset and you are good to go!